xo/docs/content/docs/getting_started/overview.md

 ---
 title: "Overview"
-description: "An overview of XO and its features"
+description: "An overview of xo and its features"
 date: 2020-10-06T08:48:57+00:00
 lastmod: 2020-10-06T08:48:57+00:00
 draft: false